-E&P for 2013 exceeded total distributions to stockholders.
-As a result, for tax purposes, distributions to common stockholders for the year ended 2013 were 100 percent qualified dividend income.
+For tax purposes, distributions to common stockholders for the year ended 2013 were approximately 5 percent qualified dividend income and 95 percent return of capital.
+A holder of our common stock would reduce their cost basis for income tax purposes by the amount designated as return of capital.
 This information is reported to stockholders on Form 1099-DIV and is available on our Web site at www.tortoiseadvisors.com.
 For book purposes, the source of distributions to common stockholders for the year ended 2013 was 100 percent return of capital.

-For the fiscal year, we paid no taxes on net investment income as we incurred a net investment loss; however, we anticipate paying approximately \$23 million in taxes as a result of net realized gains from portfolio sales.
+As of November 30, 2013, we had approximately \$188 million in net operating losses.
+To the extent we have taxable income in the future that is not offset by net operating losses, we will owe federal and state income taxes.
 Tax payments can be funded from investment earnings, fund assets or borrowings.
 Details of our taxes are disclosed in Note 5 in our Notes to Financial Statements.

 The unrealized gain or loss we have in the portfolio is reflected in the Statement of Assets and Liabilities.
-At November 30, 2013, our investments are valued at \$2.181 billion, with an adjusted cost of \$1.066 billion.
-The \$1.115 billion difference reflects unrealized gain that would be realized for financial statement purposes if those investments were sold at those values.
+At November 30, 2013, our investments are valued at approximately \$1.954 billion, with an adjusted cost of \$1.298 billion.
+The \$656 million difference reflects unrealized gain that would be realized for financial statement purposes if those investments were sold at those values.
 The Statement of Assets and Liabilities also reflects a net deferred tax liability primarily due to unrealized gains (losses) on investments.
-At November 30, 2013, the balance sheet reflects a net deferred tax liability of approximately \$513 million or \$17.86 per share.
+At November 30, 2013, the balance sheet reflects a net deferred tax liability of approximately \$260 million or \$5.53 per share.
 Accordingly, our net asset value per share represents the amount which would be available for distribution to stockholders after payment of taxes.